bonfire-networks/needle/README.md

 If you've only worked with integer primary keys before, you are probably used to letting the database dispense an ID for you.
 With `ULID` (or `UUID`), IDs can be known *before* they are stored, greatly easing the process of storing a graph of data and allowing us to do more of the preparation work outside of a transaction for increased performance.

-In PostgreSQL, we actually store `ULID`s as `UUID` columns, thanks to both being the same size (and the lack of a `ULID` column type shipping with postgresql).
+In PostgreSQL, we actually store `UUIDv7` and `ULID`s as `UUID` columns, thanks to both being the same size (and the lack of specific column types shipping with postgresql).
 You mostly will not notice this because it's handled for you, but there are a few places it can come up:

 * Ecto debug and error output may show either binary values or UUID-formatted values.
 * Hand-written SQL may need to convert table IDs to the `UUID` format before use.